Rahm Emanuel: Early life and family

-Emanuel's paternal grandfather was a Moldovan Jew who emigrated from Bessarabia.
-The surname Emanuel (Hebrew: עמנואל), which means "God is with us", was adopted by their family in honor of Rahm's uncle (his father's brother) Emanuel Auerbach, who was killed in 1933 in an altercation with Arabs in Jerusalem.
+Emanuel's father, Benjamin M. Emanuel, was born in Jerusalem, where he was a member of the Irgun, a controversial Zionist paramilitary organization that operated in Mandatory Palestine.
+He moved to the United States to work as a pediatrician at Michael Reese Hospital.
+The surname Emanuel (Hebrew: עמנואל), which means "God is with us", was adopted by their family in memory of Rahm's uncle (his father's brother) Emanuel Auerbach, who died of an infection after being hit by a stray bullet in Jerusalem during the 1933 Palestine riots.

-Emanuel's father, Benjamin M. Emanuel, was a Jerusalem-born pediatrician at Michael Reese Hospital who was once a member of the Irgun, a Jewish paramilitary organization that operated in Mandatory Palestine.
+Emanuel's maternal grandfather was a Moldovan Jew who emigrated from Bessarabia.
 His mother, Marsha (née Smulevitz), is the daughter of a West Side Chicago labor union organizer who worked in the civil rights movement.
 She briefly owned a local rock and roll club, and later became an adherent of Benjamin Spock's writings.

 Emanuel's parents met during the 1950s in Chicago.
 Emanuel was born on November 29, 1959, in Chicago, Illinois.
 His first name, Rahm (רם) means high or lofty in Hebrew.
 He attended Bernard Zell Anshe Emet Day School in Lakeview for elementary school.
 He has been described by his older brother Ezekiel, an oncologist and bioethicist at the University of Pennsylvania, as "quiet and observant" as a child.
 Ari, his younger brother, is the CEO of Endeavor, an entertainment agency with headquarters in Beverly Hills, California.
-Rahm Emanuel also has a younger adopted sister, Shoshana.
+Emanuel also has a younger adopted sister, Shoshana.